Hyundai Ioniq Hybrid - Interior & comfort

 Stepping up to Premium trim level will get you keyless entry and go, heated front seats, a heated steering wheel, bi-xenon headlights and LED rear lights.
 There’s also satellite navigation, an upgraded stereo and wireless phone charging, as well as compatibility with Android and Apple smartphones.

-New for the 2019 Ioniq is a built-in SIM card, allowing the car to stay online.
+The Ioniq also has a built-in SIM card, allowing the car to stay online.
 This brings lots of advantages, from live traffic updates to the ability to connect to your car remotely via a dedicated BlueLink smartphone app, changing settings like the air-con.

 As with the rest of the Hyundai range, options are fairly limited on the Ioniq, as standard equipment is pretty comprehensive.
 You can add metallic paint for around £550, while on the Hybrid, the Premium SE trim level can be specified with 17-inch alloys (which reduce fuel economy and increase CO2 emissions) for £400.